Field Manager – Harvey Shapiro

 Team Physician – Dr. Richard Mosychuk

-Last summer the Braves had an exciting playoff run.
+In 2017, the Braves had an exciting playoff run.
 After sweeping Cotuit and Wareham in the first two rounds, the team lost the deciding third game of the Championship.

 In 2009, Harvey led the Braves to their first Cape Cod Baseball League Championship!
 The team finished the season with a record of 25-17-2 and a 1st place regular season Western Division Title.
 The Braves went on to sweep the Orleans Firebirds in the first round of the playoffs and then swept the Cotuit Kettleers for the Championship.